Dijon Bourgogne-franche-comte, France Travel Guide

 Major companies (Hertz, Avis) located at train station.

-Not as common for visitors; local specialized shops.
+Not as common for visitors; specialized local shops.

 Public bike-sharing system for short rides in city.

-Daily/weekly options from shops like Mobilboard Dijon.
+Daily/weekly options from retail outlets like Mobilboard Dijon.

 Best for city center exploration, very pedestrian-friendly.

-Efficient for reaching suburbs and main attractions.
+Effective for reaching suburbs and main attractions.

 Eco-friendly travel